 Personal Views

 Since the time I was a boy I dreamed of creating works of beauty that would last for ages.
 In the beginning the dream was to be a writer of stories.
-I imagined my novels delighting readers through the years and enduring beyond my physical death.
+I imagined my novels delighting readers through the years and enduring beyond my physical existence.
 But attending public school in the South in the 1960s after five years in parochial school laid the seed to the destruction of that boyhood dream.
-Like many adolescents and teenagers in 1964 America I was fascinated and eventually influenced by the arrival of the musical quartet known as The Beatles.
+Like many adolescents and teenagers in 1964 America, I was fascinated and eventually influenced by the arrival of the musical quartet known as The Beatles.
 Beyond their innovative and wonderful musical creations were their attitudes and strong personalities.
 They radiated youth and optimism with seemingly endless possibilities if one were creative and individualistic.
 Superficially, I was one of the males who tried to adopt their early distinctive hairstyle.
-And that, totally unsuspectingly, became the beginning of my clashes with authoritarian figures, first at home and school, then eventually with increasing frequency in the society at large with people who were not in any position of authority nor who even knew me.
+And that, totally unsuspectingly, became the beginning of my clashes with authoritarian figures, first at home and school, then eventually with increasing frequency in the society at large with people who were not even in any position of authority nor who even knew me.

 Today, looking back, I can welcome, to a degree, those long ago events because they inadvertently strengthened me as a person.
-I had been bullied constantly in junior high by two fellow students whom I am now supposed to recognize more than likely had self-esteem problems which caused their incessant taunting.
+I had been bullied incessantly in junior high by two fellow students whom I am now supposed to recognize more than likely had self-esteem problems which caused their brutal taunting.
 Then in high school due solely to the length of my hair I encountered an even wider range of antagonists which included my own family.
 I was placed in the never-wanted position of being ostracized not only by my family and relatives but by the school system and mainstream society.
-It took unbelievable energy and will power in those times to stand up for myself and my beliefs when so many were haranguing me.
+It took enormous energy and will power in those years to stand up for myself and my beliefs when so many people were constantly haranguing me.
 There was never any refuge as I had to be either at home or in school or out in public.
 Each day felt like an endless battle for a person like me in the late 1960s in Savannah.
 I was steadily compelled to question many things about American society.
 And about Life in a material world.
 I had begun to find myself and my voice.
 I had begun the journey inside to seek meaning.

 I have always been attracted to and fascinated by women.
 And it seems perfectly natural to me that I would come to specialize in photographing them.
 I have done and continue to do other types of photography but my personal artistic statement is always firmly centered on women.
 I think women are beautiful and the epitome of creation.
 I find the female form to be the most wondrous in the universe.
-I have absolutely no regrets for devoting much of my life to the capturing of feminine beauty.
+I have absolutely no regrets for devoting much of my life to the depiction of feminine beauty.
 And I offer no apology for being a sentimental romantic wanting to share my appreciation of women with the world.
 It can be disappointing and frustrating to be misunderstood or misinterpreted.
 But that goes with being alive in a world filled with various viewpoints and philosophies.
-Creative people are often over-sensitive, and consequently the negative impressions are felt acutely at times.
+Creative people are often highly sensitive, and consequently the negative impressions are felt acutely at times.
 An artist should remain always true to himself.
 In fact, all people should do that.

-If I could I would always surround myself with kind, gentle people.
+If I could, I would always surround myself with kind, gentle people.
 People who were in love with life and who sought harmony and beauty in their own existence.
 I dislike negativity, conflict, violence and vulgarity.
 Yet by being sometimes available to the public in general I must encounter all types of people and there are, of course, people who actually embrace negativity, conflict, violence, and vulgarity.
 It is always a pleasant experience when I encounter those who are in sync with some of my own feelings.
-And the fact that we have met due to my photography has special significance.
+And the fact that we may have met due to my photography has special significance.
 I have cultivated my photography through the years.
 I am protective of it as if it were a loved one, an entity.
 Life can be a treacherous affair.
-It can be difficult to find someone or something to anchor yourself to.
+It can be difficult to find someone or something to anchor oneself to.

-In the last few years I have intentionally become more reclusive.
-This has been precipitated by a long time desire to shut out as much negativity as possible and surround myself with beauty and peacefulness.
-My studio, darkroom, living quarters are all situated on the same property that I have owned since 1980.
-My still film archive is vast and I am the only one who knows what I wish a final print version to look like.
-I do not relish spending my remaining years printing in the solitary environment of my darkroom but I need to produce more of the unseen images that I have captured on film in the past, and to keep selling existing images to the public.
-All of that is a slow, sometimes tedious, process involving countless hours in my darkroom amidst trays of chemicals and negative film files of models spanning decades.
+is vast and I am the only one who knows what I wish a final print version to look like.
+I do not necessarily relish spending my remaining years printing in the solitary environment of my darkroom but I feel at times compelled to produce more of the unseen images that I have preserved on film in the past.
+Printing is a slow, often tedious, process involving countless hours in a darkroom amidst trays of chemicals and negative film files of models spanning decades.
+Then, if handcoloring is involved there are many more hours.

 Jack Wegener